yenhsunlin/yhblog/monte_carlo/readme.md

 ## Description

 This page corresponds to the article (in Chinese) on my blog about the <a href='https://yenhsunlin.github.io/2021/07/21/mc/'>*Monte Carlo method*</a>.
 The notebook should provide enough explaination on the usage.
 I provided GPU version of the script named `ising_gpu.py`.
 To run this properly, an nvidia GPU card (with CUDA cores) is required.
-If you do want to run the GPU version, please uncomment the associated lines in the jupyter notebook and comment the CPU related lines (both cannot co-exist).
+If you do want to run the GPU version, please uncomment the associated lines in the notebook and comment the CPU related lines (both cannot co-exist).

 ## Prerequisites